 Quitting your job after a bad day

-You may not like where you work but if you’re planning your exit march, it’s wise to have another gig lined up as it could be months before you find another opportunity and have cash coming in again.
+You may not like where you work, but if you’re planning your exit march, it’s wise to have another gig lined up, as it could be months before you find another opportunity and have cash coming in again.

 Not prioritising what you really want to do in life

 The benefits of thinking ahead when it comes to what you want are pretty clear.
-For instance, buying a car, going on holiday and moving into a new apartment all within a six-month period mightn’t be financially doable, but if you spread those things out, they might be.
+For instance, buying a car, going on holiday and moving into a new place all within a six-month period mightn’t be financially doable, but if you spread those things out, they might be.